IRCS-analysis-mini-courses/reproducible-research/extras/README.md

     2. From R console: `system("python path/to/script.py")`
         - if the above does not work (R may look at the system isntall of Python instead of the output of `which python`)
         - do this: `system("path/to/python/beingused path/to/script/python-test-run.py")` where `path/to/python/beingused` is the output of `which python`

+## Machine learning resources
+At least one person mentioned wanting to learn more about machine learning.
+The topic is briefly mentioned on Day 2, with the limited use of `scikit-learn` to fit a regression.
+If you would like to learn more, I can suggest the following which I have used previously:
+- Notebook using the Kaggle Titanic machine learning tutorial in Python.
+This covers importing data, visualization, and modeling using different techniques (logistic regression, SVM, random forest) and visualziation of results.
+[You can access it here](nbviewer.ipython.org/github/agconti/kaggle-titanic/blob/master/Titanic.ipynb).
+- Markdown document using the Kaggle Titanic machine learning tutorial in R. This demonstrates some visualzations and model techniques that are not normally covered or implemented, but that can be useful.
+It also demonstrates how to use the `caret` package for machine learning.
+[You can access it here.](https://github.com/wehrley/wehrley.github.io/blob/master/SOUPTONUTS.md)